 PLEASE NOTE: This play contains scenes of extreme violence, as well as several episodes of sustained gunfire that some people might finding disturbing.
 Therefore this play is recommended for people 16 years of age and over.

 Originally presented by the Royal Shakespeare Company in 2001, this is the second play in Martin McDonagh's Aran Isles Trilogy which began with the 1997 play The Cripple of Inishmaan at the National Theatre.
 The third play, The Banshees of Inisheer, has not been published or produced.
-Martin McDonagh's other West End plays include Hangmen.
+Martin McDonagh's other London theatre plays include Hangmen and The Pillowman.

 Original West End Production 2002

 Previewed 11 April 2001, Opened 7 May 2001, Closed 12 October 2001 at The Other Place (Stratford)

 Opened 20 December 2001, Closed 23 February 2002 at the Barbican Pit Theatre (London)

 Previewed 21 June 2002, Opened 26 June 2002, Closed 2 November 2002 at the Garrick Theatre (West End)